 It is important to stress that the PLIA model has operated in a remarkably low cost and efficient manner.
 In the early 1990s, most states adopted a petroleum tax to address UST issues, and those taxes have remained constantly imposed.
 Not only has the PLIA model saved businesses millions of dollars on insurance premiums, it has saved them even more by not having the Petroleum Product Tax constantly in effect.

 The success of the PLIA program was confirmed and formally recognized on June 7, 1999 with an award to Washington as the best and most successful underground storage tank program in the nation.
 The award was presented by the EPA and the Association of State & Territorial Solid Waste Management Officials at the annual EPA State Fund Administrator's Conference.
 Criteria for the award include financial management, success in working with stakeholders, and innovation in contamination cleanup techniques.

-Quality Award.
-This is only the second time out of 60 awards that
+Award.
+This is only the second time out of 60 awards that a small state

 Copyright © 2003 Pollution Liability Insurance Agency - All Rights Reserved